mindspore-ai/models/official/nlp/Pangu_alpha/README.md

 python -m src.preprocess --input_glob  'data/*.txt' --tokenizer gpt --eot 50256 --data_column_name input_ids --seq_length 1025
 ```

-The script will chunk the each line with 1025 tokens.
+The script will chunk the line with 1025 tokens.
 For the chunk with no more 1025 tokens, the chunk will be ignored.

 The output files is under `./output`.
 The default tokenizer adopts the transformers's tokenizer.
 Note the `vocab_szie` is determined by the vocab file.